Nanmen Market Taipei: Is It Worth Visiting? What to Expect and What to Eat (南門市場)

 “The Rich People’s Market”

-Nanmen Market is sometimes nicknamed “the rich people’s market” (有錢人的市場) because prices here tend to be higher than in other traditional markets.
+Nanmen Market is sometimes nicknamed “the rich people’s market” (有錢人的市場), because prices here are generally higher than in other traditional markets.

 Location & Operating Hours